Status:

 - The Phase I pipeline starts at the intersection of E 168th Avenue and Quebec Street and continues south essentially along Quebec Street to E 120th Avenue.

-- 9486 linear feet of pipe has been installed on the north end of Phase I.
+- 14,216 linear feet of pipe has been installed in Phase I.

-- Work in the upcoming months includes pipe installation in Quebec Street north of E 120th Avenue.
+- Work in the upcoming months includes pipe installation in Quebec Street north of E 120th Avenue, the 168th Avenue crossing, the E-470 tunnel, and site restoration activities between 160th and 168th Avenues.

 - The Phase II pipeline starts at the end of Phase I, just west of the intersection at 120th Ave and Quebec Street and continues south to the WBWTP near E 88th Avenue and Colorado Boulevard.